bulletproofmedic/OpenAI-WebApp/README.md

 • Upload and extract text from PDFs to include in the query

+• One-click install-and-run on Windows

 # Installation

 • To install the necessary dependencies, use pip:

   • pip install flask pdfminer.six sseclient requests openai python-dotenv

+  `This is not necessary if using the provided .ps1 script for Windows`

 # Setup